zerodha/zerodhatech.github.io/content/blog/1-5-million-pdfs-in-25-minutes.md

 Initially, PDFs were generated from HTML using Puppeteer, which involved spawning headless instances of Chrome.
 This of course grew to be slow and quite resource-intensive as our volume grew.

-After several experiments, we had a breakthrough using LaTeX instead of HTML and generating PDFs using `pdflatex`.
+After several experiments including benchmarking PDF generation with complex layouts using native libraries in different programming languages, we had a breakthrough using LaTeX instead of HTML and generating PDFs using `pdflatex`.
 By converting our HTML templates into TEX formats and utilizing `pdflatex` for PDF generation, we observed a 10X increase in speed compared to the original Puppeteer way of generating.
 Moreover, pdflatex required significantly fewer resources, making it a much leaner solution for our PDF generation needs.

 ### Problems with LaTeX